AlwayszZZZ/pranet-baseline-evaluation/README.md

 ## Scope statement

 This repository supports the June-stage PraNet baseline reproduction and evaluation.
 It should not be interpreted as a complete reproduction of every experiment and comparison table in the original PraNet paper.
-Polyp-PVT and HarDNet-MSEG are used as architectural and literature-review references elsewhere, but they are not re-trained or re-evaluated in this repository.